Sitefinity/FrontDoorHostRewriteModule/README.md

 This extension limits itself to the App Service Slot it is being installed through.
 The extension аdds a global native C++ module to the App Service IIS that replaces the HOST header value with the value of X-Forwarded-Host header in case it exists.

-The module works only for App Service configured for x64 bit platform.
+The extension works only for App Service configured for x64 bit platform.

 # Notes
 There is a popular approach to replace the HOST header with the value of X-Forwarded-Host header by unlocking the Host and X-Forwarded-Host headers, so they can be rewritten using rewrite rules.
 Once the request reaches the App Service, the value of the HOST header is set to the value of the X-Forwarded-Host header.